peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public PeterO.Numbers.ERational Negate();

-Returns a rational number with the sign reversed.
+Returns a rational number with the same value as this one but with the sign reversed.

 <b>Return Value:</b>